MicrosoftDocs/azure-devops-docs/docs/_shared/qa-vsts-sla.md

-####Q:	Where can I find the VSTS
+####Q:	Where can I find the VSTS SLA?

-A:	You can find them here: [VSTS rosoft.com/en-us/support/legal/sla/visual-studio-team-services/v1_2)
+A:	You can find it here: [VSTS SLA](https://azure.microsoft.com/support/legal/sla/visual-studio-team-services/v1_2/)